reshinto/reshinto.github.io/docs/interviewPrep/system_design/07Availability/readme.md

 ### Percentage of time

 - the percentage of time in a given period (like a month or a year) are at least operational enough
-  - such that all of its primary functions are statisfied
+  - such that all of its primary functions are satisfied

 ## How availability is measured